Concept Overview

 FastAPI Metrics Endpoint

-The server exposes the current system state through HTTP.
-This makes the data path inspectable in a browser and straightforward for Unity to poll.
+A lightweight HTTP server that exposes the current system state.
+Easy to inspect in a browser and simple for Unity to poll.

 Render

 Unity owns the live 3D world.
-C# scripts map incoming metrics into biomass, particles, wind, rain, camera movement, and other environmental behaviors.
+C# scripts take incoming metrics and drive biomass, particles, wind, rain, camera movement, and audio.

 Assets